luanperosa/origamid-countdown/README.md

 ### Targets

 - [ ] Learn how to refactor functions and parameters to Classes and Methotds
-- [ ] Documentation the mais concepts on the README to simplify the studies
+- [ ] Documentation the main concepts on the README to simplify the studies

 ### How can see the result of this code?
 Just click bollow and open console of Brower